-1. Telangana State Industrial Infrastructure Corporation ('TSIIC'), (Erstwhile Andhra Pradesh Industrial Infrastructure Corporation Ltd. ('APIICL'), a joint venture partner in certain subsidiaries of the Group in India, issued a legal notice to the Emaar India Land Ltd. (Emaar India) to terminate certain development and operational management agreements which were entered into between Emaar India, Emaar Hills Township Private Limited ('EHTPL' - a joint venture of the Group with TSIIC) and Boulder Hills Leisure Private Limited ('BHLPL' - a joint venture of the Group with TSIIC).
-TPIIC has filed another suit against Emaar India to restrain Emaar India from carrying out any activity related to these developments.
+1. (a) Andhra Pradesh Industrial Infrastructure Corporation Ltd. ('APIIC'), a joint venture partner in certain subsidiaries of the Group in India, issued a legal notice to the Emaar India Land Ltd. (Emaar India) to terminate certain development and operational management agreements which were entered into between Emaar India, Emaar Hills Township Private Limited ('EHTPL' - a joint venture of the Group with APIIC) and Boulder Hills Leisure Private Limited ('BHLPL' - a joint venture of the Group with APIIC).
+APIIC has filed another suit against Emaar India to restrain Emaar India from carrying out any activity related to these developments.
 In addition thereto, number of litigations were initiated against the Group by third parties on the grounds of irregularities in acquisition and allocation of land, sale plots etc.

-The management based on legal advice, is of the opinion that all the aforesaid suits filed by TPIIC shall be settled amicably by the parties under the Arbitration and Conciliation Act, 1996 of India or as per the Dispute Redressal Mechanism provided under AP Infrastructure Development Enabling Act, 2001 of India.
+The management based on legal advice, is of the opinion that all the aforesaid suits filed by APIIC which are now being defended by Telangana State Industrial Infrastructure Corporation ('TSIIC'), shall be settled amicably by the parties under the Indian Arbitration and Conciliation Act, 1996 or as per the Dispute Redressal Mechanism provided under AP Infrastructure Development Enabling Act, 2001.
 Pending completion of various ongoing legal proceedings related to the above-mentioned projects and based on the legal advice received, the management believes that the allegations/matters raised are contrary to the factual position and hence are not tenable.

-2. Emaar MGF Construction Private Limited (EMCPL), a subsidiary of the Group, had developed and constructed the Commonwealth Games Village (CWGV) in India on a public private partnership model as per Project Development Agreement (PDA) entered with Delhi Development Authority (DDA) on 14 September 2007.
-After acknowledging the project completion by issuing occupancy certificate, DDA invoked the performance Bank Guarantee (BG) of INR 1,830 million (AED 92 million) on account of Liquidated Damages (LD) and other claims on account of excess Floor Area Ratio (FAR) consumed and utilized, forfeiture of certain no. of apartments, and certain other claims alleging that EMCPL had not been able to achieve the time lines as per the terms of PDA.
+- (b) Subsequent to the reporting date, TSIIC has filed a Petition before National Company Law Tribunal, Hyderabad Bench ("NCLT") against EHTPL and certain other parties under Section 241 and 242 of the Indian Companies Act 2013.
+The management believes that since the factual position with respect to demerger proceedings between APIIC and TSIIC has not changed and are still pending, therefore TSIIC has no locus standi to file the petition as it is not a shareholder of EHTPL and its name has not been entered into the Statutory Register of Members as maintained in terms of the provisions of Indian Companies Act 2013.
+Accordingly, management believes that the petition filed by TSIIC is not tenable. - 2.
+Emaar MGF Construction Private Limited (EMCPL), a subsidiary of the Group, had developed and constructed the Commonwealth Games Village (CWGV) in India on a public private partnership model as per Project Development Agreement (PDA) entered with Delhi Development Authority (DDA) on 14 September 2007.
+After acknowledging the project completion by issuing occupancy certificate, DDA invoked the performance Bank Guarantee (BG) of INR 1,830 million (AED 91 million) on account of Liquidated Damages (LD) and other claims on account of excess Floor Area Ratio (FAR) consumed and utilized, forfeiture of certain no. of apartments, and certain other claims alleging that EMCPL had not been able to achieve the timelines as per the terms of PDA.
 EMCPL contested the invocation of BG by filing a Petition with the Hon'ble Delhi High Court, for stay of encashment of the Bank Guarantees.
 Later, the Division Bench disposed off the said appeal by forming an Arbitral Tribunal and gave liberty to the parties to refer all their disputes to the Arbitral Tribunal.
 Arbitral Tribunal directed both the parties to file their respective claims.
-Pursuant to this, EMCPL filed statement of facts along with claims amounting to INR 14,182 million (AED 712 million).
-DDA filed their reply to EMCPL's statement of facts and claims and also filed their counter claims amounting to INR 14,460 million (AED 726 million) including LD.
+Pursuant to this, EMCPL filed statement of facts along with claims amounting to INR 14,182 million (AED 702 million).
+DDA filed their reply to EMCPL's statement of facts and claims and also filed their counter claims amounting to INR 14,460 million (AED 715 million) including LD.
 The above matter is pending before the Arbitral Tribunal.